Perušić: Population

-These settlements tend to be built on hillsides due to flooding of the Perušić field.
 According to the 2011 census, the municipality was primarily Croat (90.22%) and Serb (8.49%).

 The population of the Municipality has fallen by more than a third between 1991 and 2011.
 Reasons for this include the emigration of population to more developed areas, attacks during the War of Independence, the aging population, and frequent flooding.

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 10 members minority council of the Municipality of Perušić but the elections were not held due to the absence of candidatures.

 Climate

 The Lika region has a temperate oceanic climate with Köppen climate classification Cfb, moderately humid with a warm summer.
 The Velebit mountain range restricts the thermal influence of the Adriatic Sea, but allows moist air to reach the interior resulting in high precipitation (particularly in winter and autumn).
 The growing season is 210–250 days, and there are 140–180 days with temperatures above 10 C.

 Economy

 Farming and agricultural industries are the main occupation.
 The nearby highway brought rapid economic development, though Perušić remains one of the poorest inhabited municipalities in Croatia.